adamhassan135/MICB475/README.md

 ### Team Meeting 3 Agenda
 1. Discuss if we did everything properly
 2. Discuss further steps after making feature-table.txt
-3. Discuss what proposal should further look like
+3. Discuss what the proposal should further look like

 ### Team Meeting 3 Conclusions
   *